-The Cohesion policy aims “at reducing disparities between the levels of development of the various regions and the backwardness of the least favoured regions” and states that “particular attention shall be paid to (…) mountain regions” according to the article 174 of the Treaty on the Functioning of the EU.
+The Cohesion policy aims “at reducing disparities between the levels of development of the various regions and the backwardness of the least favoured regions” and according to the article 174 of the Treaty on the Functioning of the EU(TFEU), this policy should pay “particular attention to mountain regions”.
 Thus, the Cohesion policy has a key role to play in addressing the specific challenges of mountain areas.

 Fair opportunities for all European citizens, wherever they live or work